An Introduction to Laterite

 - Advanced tropical weathering results in the formation of most of the laterites showing a much stronger residual enrichment of Fe as against Al. A higher tropical rainfall and a moderate drainage together with the presence of quartz are generally not sufficient for a pronounced incongruent kaolinite dissolution and a pronounced formation of gibbsite.
 As already discussed in this article, Al- and Si-bearing compounds of probably colloidal size are thus removed from the weathering mantle in high quantities.
 Laterites formed in this way are frequently indurated and predominate in the tropics above clays, shales, granites and granitic gneisses.
 Friable laterites with high contents of iron oxides and kaolinite form on basaltic rocks.

-- Strong tropical weathering is promoted by a very pronounced rainfall, a deep ground water level and a high permeability of the weathered rock, allowing an excellent drainage.
-These factors cause an incongruent dissolution of kaolinite.
+- Strong tropical weathering is promoted by a very pronounced rainfall, a deep ground water level and a high permeability of the weathered rock, allowing an excellent drainage which is essential for the formation of bauxites (Bardossy and Aleva, 1990) These factors cause an incongruent dissolution of kaolinite with formation of gibbsite.
 The composition of the laterite is determined by the composition of the parent rock.
 The most widespread acidic rocks with their high Al- and Si- and their low Fe-content give rise, in favourable cases, to formation of high grade-bauxites.
 Ferruginous bauxites of a relatively poor quality form on basaltic rocks.
 Ultramafic rocks are transformed in thick deposits of a very ferruginous laterite (nickel limonite ore) which frequently covers nickel silicate ore.

 Nickel laterites supply presently 44 % of the world nickel production and constitute 73 % of the continental resources.
 In the near future they will obtain the first position also in the production.
 The ores are bound on ultramafic rocks above all serpentinites which consist largely of the magnesium silicate serpentine containing approx. 0.3 % Ni.
 This mineral is nearly completely dissolved in the course of lateritization leaving behind a very iron-rich, soft residue in which nickel is concentrated up to 1 - 2 % Ni (for main element percentages see the proceeding table).
 The bulk of this so-called nickel limonite or nickel oxide ore consists of the iron oxide goethite in which nickel is incorporated.
 Therefore it cannot be concentrated physically by ore dressing methods.